 - Light armor (usually leather) is for the Fragile Speedster.
-This is usually the best choice for a stealthy rogue, who remains reasonably well-protected without incurring penalties on stealth checks.
+This is usually the best choice for a stealthy rogue, who sacrifices the greater protection of heavier armor to avoid incurring penalties on stealth checks.

 - Medium armor (ring mail) offers maximum protection when the character cannot afford wearing Heavy, e.g. for a combat-oriented rogue or a DPS warrior who relies on fast attacks.